digitalscribe53/Tech-Blog/README.md

 ## Usage

-The finished app will be deployed at a live URL which can be viewed in a browser.
+The app is deployed at render.com and can be viewed at the url below.
+Please wait ~ 1 minute for Render to spin up the service and load the page.
+Users can then create an account and use all the features of the blog.

 ## Screenshot